wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 tags: [tracing]
 sidebar: doc_sidebar
 permalink: tracing_ui_overview.html
-summary: Overview of services and applications that send data to Tanzu Observability by Wavefront.
+summary: Overview of services and applications that send data to VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront).
 ---

-As part of troubleshooting an application, you need an overview of the services and applications that send data to Tanzu Observability by Wavefront.
+As part of troubleshooting an application, you need an overview of the services and applications that send data to Operations for Applications.
 Use our application map to understand the health of each service, and troubleshoot when your applications or services run into issues.
 You can see the overall health of each application using the application map, table view, and grid view.

 <a name="app_map"></a>